jasonuithol/StableDiffClientMinimal/README.md

 NOTES:

-Currently expects all pip installs to be already run, my apologies.
-Also expects a folder at the same level as the parent folder called "AI Models" to exist.
+Expects a folder at the same level as the parent folder called "AI Models" to exist.
+You can edit this path - check the images.py and file_access_logger.py files for a variable called LOCAL_MODELS_PATH and change to suit your needs if required.

 On the first go, will download about 5GB of files.